dakeryas/deadbeef-dr-meter/README.md

 The Makefiles should be easy to port to OSX or FreeBSD.

 ## Installation
-After having cloned this repository, in the root folder type
+After having installed the aforementionned requirements and cloned this repository, in the root folder of your local copy of the repository, type
 ```
 make install
 ```